 Finding all website pages

-Now, before we can download some data there's yet another important task to solve: we need to understand what pages the website in question actually contains!
-In fact, it might present a challenge on its own, therefore, I have prepared a dedicated article for you that lists a few potential solutions and things to watch for.
+Now, before we can download any data, there's another important task to solve: we need to understand what pages the target website actually contains.
+This can be a challenge on its own, so I have prepared an article showing a few solutions for how to find all urls on a domain.

 import requests